Pkfilho95/FlaskAPIRest/README.md

 flask run
 ```

-## Run Server with BATCH file
+## Run Server with BATCH file (only for Windows)

 Open the project folder that contains the app.py file.

 Run the run_server.bat file

+## Test

+The file FlaskAPICollection.postman_collection.json contains the test automation.

+Import this file in Postman.

+You must send a login request first.
+The response will save the token in global variable.

+Then, you wll have the permission to access others requests.

-## Usage
+## Credentials

-Now head over to http://127.0.0.1:5000, and you should see the login page.

-Enter with the credentials below.

 Username
 ```bash